 - In St. Mary's County, the Local Management Board coordinates a system of local services for St. Mary's County children, youth, and families (Code Human Services Article, secs.
 8-301 through 8-305).
 Health, education, social and justice services are provided to young people who may be moved from their home because of abuse, neglect, delinquency, or special needs.
-In the community, the Board coordinates services so that children, placed in programs out-of-state, may be helped closer to home. - (H) A description of how the Local Board intends to provide a greater business voice in the delivery of workforce development activities carried out in the Local Area.
+In the community, the Board coordinates services so that children, placed in programs out-of-state, may be helped closer to home. - J) A description of how the Local Board intends to provide a greater business voice in the delivery of workforce development activities carried out in the Local Area.
 The description should include how the Local Board will engage businesses on decisions regarding the type and content of training activities

-As is required in the Workforce Innovation and Opportunity Act, the Southern Maryland Workforce Development Board is comprised of at least 51% private business representatives and is chaired by a private sector businessperson, Mike
+As is required in the Workforce Innovation and Opportunity Act, the Southern Maryland Workforce Development Board is comprised of at least 51% private business representatives and was chaired by a private sector businessperson, Mike

 Benton.
+The newly elected Chair is Michelle Nicholson of the Polaris Project.
+Ms. Nicolson is also a private sector businessperson.
 The Southern Maryland Workforce Development Board has put in place a Strategic Business Engagement Committee to engage local business and industry to identify human capital needs and emerging employment opportunities.
 This effectively directs training resources to sector strategies and career pathways that will result in a skilled workforce and create maximum economic value.
-The Committee is chaired by the Charles County Economic Development
+The Committee is chaired by the Charles County Economic Development Representative.

-Representative.